 - How long will it take to complete the online holistic nutrition certification?
-The program can be completed in just under one year, including a practicum.
+The program can be completed in 9-16 months, averaging 12-14 months.

 - Are continuing education units required?
 Yes, Both KCFitnessLink and NANP requires 10 hours of CEUs annually.
 Each year, applicants must re-apply for certification proving continuing education.

 - What materials are used in the training?
 Recommended and required reading materials can be found in our online store.